NiklasReinhold/react-native-darkmode-switch/README.md

 }
 ```

-Have fun with it and give the customers a fancier night experience!
+Have fun with it and give the users a fancier night experience!